Today I am going to answer a very intriguing question on hardware wallets.

 You are now in a hurry to spend your bitcoins, and naturally, you go out searching for ways to restore your wallet using the seed key.
 You come across the first online wallet you find and input your seed key there.
 But that wallet wasn’t trustworthy!
 You’ve just given your seed key away to a hacker, and now, you’ve gone and lost all of your coins!

-Alternatively, if you had owned two hardware wallets (like the Ledger or Trezor), then you would have safely and securely configured your seed key and have accessed your restored wallet without any problems.
+Alternatively, if you owned two hardware wallets (like the Ledger or Trezor), you would have safely and securely configured your seed key and accessed your restored wallet without any problems.

 2. To have two clone wallets.

 The second benefit is to have two clone wallets.